Preheat the oven to 375 degrees convection or 400 degrees regular bake.

 Place your largest stock pot on the stove top and put all the roasted turkey and vegetables in it.
 Don't wash the roasting pan yet!
 Place it stovetop as well over medium to medium high heat and pour in the brandy or your liquid of choice to deglaze the pan.
-To deglaze is to mix around the liquid while gently prying the pieces of meat or veggies that have been left behind on the bottom of the pan.
+(To deglaze is to mix around the liquid while gently prying the pieces of meat or veggies that have been left behind on the bottom of the pan).
+If using brandy, be careful if you pour it into a hot pan - it could flame because of the high alcohol content.
+I usually pour it in before the pan is fully reheated.
 The liquid should get hot very quickly and the yummies should release easily from the pan bottom.
 As soon as they are released, turn the heat off and pour this liquid carefully into the stock pot.
 If you deglaze too long the liquid will quickly evaporate.

 Add 12 - 16 cups of water to the stock pot - basically you want to completely cover the turkey and veggies.
 Add the peppercorns and parsley and more thyme and sage if you'd like.

 Bring this to a boil, then partially cover and turn the heat down to maintain a simmer (you should see some movement in the liquid and an occasional bubble but it shouldn't be a rolling boil).
 Let it cook for an hour and a half or even up to 2 or 3 hours.